tnichols217/notes/College/Additional Questions.md

 3. The process of discovery is best advanced when people from diverse backgrounds come together to solve the greatest challenges in their fields.
 How do your past experiences and present-day perspectives inform who you have become and how you navigate the world?
 (250 words)

 > [!para]
 > It is my opinion that nothing is too hard to learn.
+I have applied this to every area of my life in how I act, not shying away from any new thing just because it looks hard.
+Whether it

 # Stanford
 ## Short Answers